 A studio strobe light emits a short, powerful flash of light when triggered.

 Studio flash output is measured in watts per second.
-In this class Kelly uses a light with 100Ws maximum output, but importantly, it is variable down to 6Ws.
-This makes it very versatile, especially for a small studio space.
+In the Newborn Lighting class, Kelly uses an Elinchrom RX One strobe, which features 100Ws maximum output.
+Importantly, it is variable down to 6Ws at its lowest output.
+This makes it very versatile, especially for those with limited space to position lights.

 Most strobes are compatible with many accessories including softboxes and umbrellas for shaping your light, and, depending on the model, wireless triggers for firing and controlling your output settings.